 She explains: “I find the writing process lots of fun.
 Usually I start a song by messing around with piano chords then I generally scat a load of gibberish over the top which I find helps to set the vocal metre.
 I’m quite an impulsive writer.
 Lyrics generally stem from stories I write to myself about recent events.
 This helps me trap all of the emotions on the page so I can turn these feelings and stories into songs”.

-Grace has already undertaken numerous collaborations; most recently with House DJ-producer LiTek.
+In 2016, Grace collaborated with House DJ-producer LiTek.
 They co-wrote a ‘Deep Future House’ track, (Drop That), on which Grace also features, released on Get Twisted Records/Sony Columbia.
 The track was well received at BBC Radio One obtaining repeated plays by Dance anthems guru ‘Danny Howard’ who also remixed the track..
-Grace is also the featured artist on a Retter LeBlanc track released by new European start-up label Scoop Recordings - (Retter LeBlanc feat.
+Grace also the featured artist on a Retter LeBlanc track released by new European start-up label Scoop Recordings - (Retter LeBlanc feat.
 Grace Davies – Things We Lost In The Fire).